 DEFINING MAJOR LANGUAGES

-A major language for a given country is defined as any language which can be spoken by more than 20% of the population, or a language which holds a special official status within the country (e.g. an official second language such as English in India and several African nations).
+A major language for a given country is defined as any language which can be spoken by more than 20% of the population, or a language which holds a official status within the country (e.g. an official second language or a de facto working language).

-For the countries used in our analyses, 113 languages qualified as a major language for at least one of the 120 countries.
-These languages have been grouped into a hierarchy of families, branches, 1st level sub-branches and 2nd level sub-branches based on Gordon’s (2005) more substantial classification of 6,912 languages.
-Two Excel files documenting the hierarchy of language families and the major languages for each country are attached at the bottom of this page.
+For the countries used in our analyses, 167 languages qualified as a major language for at least one of the 150 countries in one of the three time periods.
+These languages have been grouped into a hierarchy of families, branches, 1st level sub-branches, 2nd level sub-branches, etc. based on the Ethnologue classification of languages.
+Excel files documenting the hierarchy of language families and the major languages for each country for each time period are attached at the bottom of this page.

 Lang f – Differences in Language Factor:

 The preceding three indicators have be reduced to a single factor using confirmatory factor analysis (cfa).
-This factor score has been estimated using all 14,280 country pairs.
+This factor score has been estimated using the full set of country pairs (22,350) and time periods (3).
 The individual factor loadings and the Cronbach alpha are reported below.

-The primary source for these estimates was …
+The primary sources for these estimates were …